 Sensory Approach – You can adapt the color cube with matching puffy paint colors, or matching pieces of felt that have been cut to shape.
 You can also glue on colored glitter or sand.

-Kinesthetic Approach – You can create a large scale interactive activity that requires more movement, by creating your own die out of a cube shaped box.
+Kinesthetic Approach – You can create a large-scale interactive activity that requires more movement, by creating a large die out of a cube-shaped box.
 You can use the printable color and word cards to pair with the large die.
 The die can be rolled on the floor across longer distances to incorporate more movement.

 This is super cute.
 Have to try this with my two year old!!